-The castern barriers and the costs were so scious neither headway nor recognition was achieved for seven years.
-And there was no recognized route across South Texus (one-third the distance across the continent) until 1021.
-On July 25, 1019, a conference was held at Houston.
+The eastern barriers and the costs were so serious neither headway nor recognition was achieved for seven years.
+And there was no recognized route across South Texas (one-third the distance across the continent) until 1021.
+On July 25, 1919, a conference was held at Houston.
 Altho the routing thru Dallas still prevailed, San Antonio was invited to that conference.
-It resulted in San Antonio being asked to assume leadership and establish, if possible, a southern highway to include the ancient Spanish confers across the continent.
-There were five great centers of mission and colonization works with relies and wonder - Saint Augustine, San Antonio, El Paso, Tucson and San Diego.
-In addition was New Orleans, the old French center with its Spanish period.
+It resulted in San Antonio being asked to assume leadership and establish, if possible, a southern highway to include the ancient Spanish centers across the continent.
+There were five great centers of mission and colonization works with relies and ruins of those ancient days a heritage of interest and wonder - Saint Augustine, San Antonio, El Paso, Tueson and San Diezo.
+In addition was New Orleans, the old French center with lisSpanish period.

-At San Antonio, Harral Avres was selected as Managing Director.
-The first step was a convention in San Antonio, November 14-15, 1919.
-130 West Texans attended.
-They selected Judge Chas, E. Davidson of Ozona as their leader and pledged a road across West Texas.
+At San Antonio, Harral Ayres was selected as Managing Director.
+The first step was a convention in San Antonio, November 14-15, 1919, 130 West Texans attended.
+They selected Judge Chas.
+E. Davidson of Ozona as their leader and pledged a road across West Texas.
 Thereupon the convention voted to change the routing from Dallas and North Texas to a route thru San Antonio, Kerrville and Fort Stockton.
-The convention could not Guly decide upon a route between San Antonio and Houston; travel then and for several years to come found difficult passage by one Victoria or by Austin.
-In the summer of (1921) Harral Ayres arranged with J. C. Baumgarten of Schulenburg to proceed with a plan to fix the route thru Gonzales and Schulenburg and to hasten its improvement.
+The convention could not decide upon a route between San Antonio and Houston; travel then and for several years to come found difficult passage by Victoria or by Austin.
+In the summer of 1921 Harral Ayres arranged with J. C. Baumgarten of Schulenburg to proceed with a plan to fix the route thru Gonzales and Schulenburg and to hasten its improvement.
 Gonzales aided liberally.
 The plan succeeded.
 Then a conference was arranged at Orange, September 15, 1921, with Mayor W. E. Lea leading, and there the people from Houston, Texas, to Lake Charles, La., were rallied and their expensive bridge and paving construction, now completed, was promptly started.
 In two years San Antonians, with this cooperation, had established a way across South Texas and henceforth millions of dollars annually became available for its roads, bridges and pavement.

 January 28-29, 1921, a convention had been held at Gulfport.
 Miss., without much result.
 Beginning 1922 it was clear the Old Spanish Trail as a transcontinental highway was still not officially recognized.
 States were refusing to adopt certain expensive sections.
 Federal aid was denied.
-The Texas State highway ongineer stated a trunk line highway did not exist if there were
+The Texas State highway engineer stated a trunk line highway did not exist if there were